 "A big part of the role is to provide emotional support," said Keith.
-"We support them at whatever point they're at in their journey, and offer hope.
-"Part of this process is ongoing intensive case work, as well as helping meet physical needs through access to food, showers and medical support."
+"We support them at whatever point they're at in ongoing intensive case work, as well as helping meet physical needs through access to food, showers and medical support."